Nady RSM-3

 The mic ships with a padded nylon bag, a wooden storage box, and a shockmount.
 It carries a warranty that expires upon receipt — as the User Guide puts it, “the warranty on this microphone does not extend beyond an initial inspection, since these microphones can be so easy damaged during handling and use.”

-The MSRP was $359.95 when the mic was introduced, Street prices as of Summer, 2008 are quite a bit lower, $250-$270.
+The MSRP was $359.95 when the mic was introduced, Street prices as of Summer, 2008 were quite a bit lower, $250-$270.
+The mic has been discontinued as of 2010.

 The Nady RSM-3 is also known as: RSM3.